Is Alpaca Wool the Softest Wool? (Compared to Qiviut, Angora, Llama, Cashmere, Camel, Sheep, Bison)

 Merino wool is a little tricky to pin down to a specific number of microns.
 According to Wikipedia, the average medium merino fiber is 19.6 - 22.9 microns.
-Of course, you will find many different degrees of merino wool, and the softness will totally depend on the company or producer what micron count they use for their products.
+Of course, you will find many different degrees of merino wool, and the fineness will totally depend on the company or producer what micron count they use for their products.

 Just like alpaca wool, merino wool can also be sub-classified by their micron-count:

-Let’s give credit where credit is due: some types of merino wool are probably the softest wool fibers you will ever find!
+Let’s give credit where credit is due: some types of merino wool are probably the finest and softest wool fibers you will ever find!
 Merino wool that is used for thermal underwear and next-to-skin-garments, will use a fiber with a very low micron count to prevent itching.

 Alpaca Wool Compared to Sheep Wool

 Just like alpaca wool and merino wool, you can classify sheep wool in many different categories.
-And if you consider the fact that the merino breed is a sheep, too, some of the softest wool fibers are, in fact, sheep fibers.
+And if you consider the fact that the merino breed is a sheep, too, some of the finest wool fibers are, in fact, sheep fibers.

 I will look at some of the most common sheep fibers used for wool production.